unparalleled-js/docs-1/docs/on-prem/agents/profile.md

 config:
   autoReload: true
 ```
-However, this will not apply for changes made on `proxy` or `server` settings.
+However, this will not apply for changes made on `server` settings.

 ## Database profile
 Database connection profiles are located in the `database` section of `<INSTALL_HOME>/conf/config.yml`.